Skip to main content

 Last updated: May 6, 2026 Bottom line: For most older adults in Kentucky, the main official portal is kynect benefits.
 It is the right place to apply for and manage Medicaid, the Supplemental Nutrition Assistance Program (SNAP), Kentucky Transitional Assistance Program (KTAP), Child Care Assistance Program (CCAP), Kentucky Integrated Health Insurance Premium Payment (KI-HIPP), and … Read more

-Illinois Benefits Portals for Seniors: ABE, Benefit Access, and Local Help
+Illinois Benefits Portals for Seniors in 2026: ABE, Benefit Access, and Local Help

-Last updated: 7 April 2026 Bottom line: Illinois does not have one senior-only benefits portal for every program.
-For most low-income seniors, the main official portal is ABE, which handles Medicaid, the Supplemental Nutrition Assistance Program (SNAP), cash assistance, and the Medicare Savings Program.
-But older adults in Illinois often also need the separate Benefit … Read more
+Last updated: 27 May 2026 Bottom Line: Illinois does not use one senior-only website for every benefit.
+Most low-income seniors start with ABE for Medicaid, Supplemental Nutrition Assistance Program (SNAP), cash help, and the Medicare Savings Program.
+But free transit rides, the license plate discount, home care, and Medicaid plan choices use other systems.
+The … Read more

-Last updated: April 7, 2026 Bottom Line: Hawaiʻi does not give seniors one single all-purpose benefits website.
-In practice, most older adults use MyBenefits Hawaiʻi, the Med-QUEST KOLEA portal for Medicaid and Medicare Savings Program help, and the PAIS SNAP and Financial Assistance portal for food help and certain cash assistance.
-If you need utility … Read more
+Last updated: 27 May 2026 Bottom Line: Hawaii does not have one single benefits website for every senior need.
+Most older adults use MyBenefits Hawaiʻi for Med-QUEST, Medicaid, and Medicare Savings help.
+They use PAIS for SNAP food help and some cash assistance.
+Utility crisis help through H-HEAP is separate.
+If a deadline is close, … Read more

 Georgia Benefits Portal Guide for Seniors: How to Use Georgia Gateway in 2026